Esther Baker Obituary - Loup City, NE | The Grand Island Independent

 LOUP CITY - Esther Baker, 97, of Loup City died Saturday, Nov.
 28, 2020, at Rose Lane Home in Loup City.

-Mass of Christian burial will be held at 10:30 a.m.
-Wednesday, Dec.
-2, at St. Josaphat's Catholic Church in Loup City.
-The Rev. Richard Piontkowski will celebrate the Mass.
-Burial will follow at the Evergreen Cemetery in Loup City.
+Mass of Christian Burial will be at 10:30 a.m.
+Wednesday at St. Josaphat's Catholic Church in Loup City.
+The Rev. Richard Piontkowski will be celebrating the Mass.
+Burial will follow in the Evergreen Cemetery at Loup City.

 To plant trees in memory, please visit our Sympathy Store